 The FIT Cadastral Subcommittee is centered in the Office of the State Chief Information Officer’s Geospatial Enterprise Office and has relied on the cadastral mapping community for input.
-This community is composed of Oregon county assessment and taxation staff, county GIS and IT staff, county commissioners, Oregon Department of Revenue, Oregon Forest Industries Council, Department of Administrative Services, Department of Forestry, Bureau of Land Management, utility companies, title companies, and software and other vendors.
+This community is composed of Oregon county assessment and taxation staff, county GIS and IT staff, county commissioners, Oregon Department of Revenue, Oregon Forest Industries Council, Department of Administrative Services, Department of Forestry, Bureau of Land Management, utility companies, title companies, software and other vendors.

 The Oregon surveying community has also contributed by assisting with the definition of accuracy as it relates to cadastral mapping.
-All of these participants have combined requirements and industry perspectives to assist in creating this document and the Oregon Map (ORMAP) product for DOR.
+All these participants have combined requirements and industry perspectives to assist in creating this document and the Oregon Map (ORMAP) product for DOR.
 For more information on participants in the construction of this document, contact the Department of Revenue at the email address on the title page.

 Comment Opportunities and Reviews